MEX_2021-835

 Today, in Japan, Taiko is played during the many religious festivals held in summer and autumn – each based on local traditions.
 Despite the apparent extroverted aspects of the performance, the drummers maintain a stoic attitude.
 It could be said that they hope to draw the attention of the gods to their city or village to ask for their consideration and benevolence.

-But with such deep-seated roots to the Japanese soul and considering the importance placed on traditional sounds such as those produced through Shamisen and Taiko, can gaijin (non-Japanese) hope to access to its profound emotional expression?
+But with such deep-seated roots to the Japanese soul and considering the importance placed on traditional sounds such as those produced through Shamisen, Shinobue and Taiko, can non-Japanese hope to access to its profound emotional expression?

-The first person to broaden the scope of Taiko was jazz musician and eventual founder of Osuwa Daiko, Daihachi Oguchi.
+The first person to broaden the scope of Taiko was jazz musician and founder of Osuwa Daiko, Daihachi Oguchi.
 He used a new configuration of drums: the basic rhythms were moved to the Shime-daiko, a small elevated drum, while the base accents were played on the deep and full sounding Nagado-daikos.
-It was a sound that found its resonance especially amongst young people, prompting an ever increasing number of ensembles.
+It was a sound and a strong community feeling that found its resonance especially amongst young people, prompting an ever increasing number of ensembles.
+Today, every university is running a taiko group – the members are highly professional percussionists…

 Many Japanese Taiko instructors – who are increasingly teaching abroad – consider drumming as a direct expression of this spirit.
 As such, it is the responsibility of each Taiko group to honor that spirit and never lose sight of this purpose.